By B.L. Ochman

 About.Me will follow you around the web

-Content from our new About.Me page will follow you around the web like the ad for the shoes you bought six months ago.
+Content from our new About.Me page will follow you around the web like the ad for the shoes you bought six months ago as per ms in engg management reports.
 The information on your new About.Me page will become all or part of your profiles in Gmail, Photos, Music, Google Play, Drive, YouTube and other Google platforms – except Google+.
 (In YouTube and Play, Google says your profile shows “alongside content you share” but I haven’t seen any examples of that.)

 This new Google About.Me profile also isn’t part of the popular about.me social network that has been around for years and which allows users to share their personal profile and network with other members.
 Nobody knows why Google would usurp the name of a popular website.
 (But then again, when they renamed the company Alphabet, they had to buy it from the guy who already owned it for years.)